 Public requests for information related to an agency or person will be processed by IAAME management.
-Pursuant to 22 CFR 96.92, IAAME posts on its website (www.iaame.net) the process for making a request to obtain information on whether an agency or person has any record of a substantiated complaint, and if so, the status and nature of any substantiated complaint.
+Pursuant to 22 CFR 96.93, IAAME posts on its website (www.iaame.net) the process for making a request to confirm if an agency or person has any record of any substantiated complaints, and if so, will provide information about the status and nature of any such substantiated complaints.
 IAAME only releases information in accordance with applicable State and Federal law, including the regulations in 22 CFR Part 96.